 With support for Modbus RTU Master/Slave and ASCII In/Out up to 115.2K baud rate:

 Spend less time troubleshooting.
 Get instant, accurate process variable data (current, voltage and temperature) as well as system diagnostics in real-time with Productivity2000 hardware.

 So what does the competition have to say?

 Competitor's analog module reassures you that something (?) is OK

 These patented OLED displays allow non-invasive measurements, so there is no need to connect a multi-meter in line with the analog signal (which might adversely affect the signal being measured).
 View the signal in volts, milliamps, or degrees (depending on the module) or view the resulting tag value (i.e. 0-65535) that is being processed by the PLC.

 The Productivity2000 is a tag name based controller which allows for more freedom and flexibility than fixed-memory controllers.

 What about connectivity?
-No problem there either, with P2000 you can choose to program via the Ethernet port or use the plug and play USB Port.
+No problem there either, with most Productivity CPUs you can choose to program via the Ethernet port or use the plug and play USB Port.
 Need to incorporate an HMI/SCADA interface?
 Problem solved!
-Easily import your tag database into C-more for trouble-free development.
+Easily import your tag database into HMI/SCADA software such as C-more for trouble-free development.
 Improved documentation, faster troubleshooting, reduced development time, easy setup and an overall better programming experience all at an unbeatable price!

 The Productivity2000's fast processor and programming environment free you from many arbitrary and fixed limits that many other PLC/PACs impose.
 With no practical limit on the number of PID loops, timer or counter commands, programmers are able to take full advantage of the power of your Productivity Series controller.